 It's when we "serve our customers."
 When was the last time you really served your customer?
 Here are best practices that any business can use and they will help you in not only creating a customer-driven atmosphere but also excel in customer service.

-- Set the Customer's Expectations: We know that nothing impresses a customer more than when someone goes over and beyond the "call of duty" but have you set the expectation for the customer?
-I'm a firm believer in no surprises.
+We know that nothing impresses a customer more than when someone goes over and beyond the "call of duty" but have you set the expectation for the customer?
 Let a customer know what you are willing to do for them, what service you will provide to them.
 If you set the expectation and then exceed those expectations, you'll have a customer for life.
-My favorite saying is "under promise and over-deliver."
+A favorite saying is "under promise and over-deliver."
 If you can follow that philosophy, you'll never go wrong.

 Customers want to be heard.
 They want to know you are listening.
 They want to know that you have an interest in what they have to say.
 If they are shopping they may ask you for information or advice, use that time to direct them to the right product or service.
 If they are upset, use active listening to let them know that you hear them and work to discover the root of the problem.
 Ask questions, get to the bottom of it, and provide resolutions.

 Define your service standards, make sure every employee is aware of those standards.
 Having a clear document that explains acceptable standards will help in setting the customer's expectation and they will help in measuring your employees and create training programs to help them to excel.
 Create your customer service standards to be specific, concise, measurable, based on the requirements of your customer, written in your job descriptions, and used in performance reviews.
 You can't measure or enforce what your employees don't understand.